apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/index.md

 For convenience, the piece is passed to the callback as the second argument.
 It's the same piece object, with some new properties.

+If no callback is passed, returns a promise.
 ### update(*req*, *piece*, *options*, *callback*) *[api]*
 Update a piece.
 Also invokes the `beforeUpdate`, `beforeSave`, `afterUpdate` and `afterSave` methods of this module.